-We have obtained Fast Track designation for SAGE-547, and we may do so for other product candidates as well.
-Additionally, in October 2014, the FDA approved protocol amendments submitted by us that will enable us to treat pediatric patients as young as two years old and it increase the dose of SAGE-547 being administered to patients.
+We have received Fast Track designation for our investigational new drug application, or IND, for SAGE-547 for the treatment of SRSE, and in the future we may seek Fast Track designation for other product candidates as well.
 If a product is intended for the treatment of a serious or life-threatening condition and the product demonstrates the potential to address unmet medical needs for this condition, the sponsor may apply for the FDA Fast Track designation.
-The FDA has broad discretion whether or not to grant this designation, and even if we believe our product candidates are eligible for this designation, we cannot be sure that the review or approval compared to conventional FDA procedures.
+Fast Track designation does not necessarily lead to a faster development pathway or regulatory review process and does increase the likelihood of regulatory approval.
 The FDA may withdraw Fast Track designation if it believes that the designation is no longer supported by data from our clinical development programs.